Elementary Math Word Problem Generation using Large Language Models: Introduction

-We present an MWP generation system based on LLMs, which is focused on generating MWPs belonging to a user-specified grade and a question type.
-We carried out an extensive study to identify the best open-source LLM and prompt template for MWP generation.
+{We present an MWP generation system, termed \textit{\textbf{MathWiz}}, which leverages the advanced text generation capabilities of LLMs. {Unlike the sequence-sequence Language Models used in early work, LLMs do not need the starting portion or the equation of the MWP to initiate the MWP generation process.
+Given the vast amount of knowledge they have accumulated through the pre-training process, they are capable of responding to a textual \textit{instruction} (written in the form of a \textit{prompt}) and carry out the task specified in the instruction.
+We exploit this capability of LLMs and } define well-curated textual prompts that clearly instruct the LLM to generate MWPs that adhere to a user-specified grade and a question type.
+In addition, we experiment with in-context learning, where the LLM is shown some sample MWPs, to better guide the LLM's text generation capabilities towards the user's requirements. } We carried out an extensive study to identify the best open-source LLM and prompt template for MWP generation.
 The most promising LLM was further fine-tuned with an MWP dataset that we manually created.
 We further improved the quality of the generated MWPs by incorporating human feedback to the training process.
-We also investigated on the hyper-parameters related to MWP generation, and determined the optimal paramter combination to guarantee the diversity of the generated questions, and incorporated a secondary LLM to guarantee the generated MWPs are solvable.
+We also investigated on the hyper-parameters related to MWP generation, and determined the optimal parameter combination to guarantee the diversity of the generated questions, and incorporated a secondary LLM to guarantee the generated MWPs are solvable.

-In order to evaluate our MWP generation model, we carried out an extensive evaluation involving humans and an LLM-based evaluation technique, where the MWPs generated by the LLM after each improvement was evaluated.
+In order to evaluate MathWiz, we carried out an extensive evaluation involving humans and an LLM-based evaluation technique, where the MWPs generated by the LLM after each improvement was evaluated.
 Human evaluation was conducted following the participatory research approach\footnote{The participants to the research becomes co-authors of the publication.
 This is increasingly becoming a common approach when a research does not have funds to compensate human participants~\cite{nekoto2020participatory}.}.
-Our evaluation considered 12 error types, as opposed to the three error categories considered by~\citet{christ2024mathwell}.
+Our evaluation considered 12 error categories, as opposed to the three error categories considered by~\citet{christ2024mathwell}.
 The human + LLM evaluation produced a dataset of 4K MWPs with error annotation.
-To the best of our knowledge, this is the only comprehensively error annotated English MWP corpus.
-This corpus, as well as the training MWP corpus that we manually created are publicly released under the \href{https://huggingface.co/datasets/MathWizards/MathWizard-mathword-problem-dataset-with-grade-section} {Mathwizards dataset}.
+To the best of our knowledge, this is the first comprehensively error annotated English MWP corpus.
+This corpus, as well as the training MWP corpus that we manually created are publicly released under the \href{https://huggingface.co/datasets/MathWizards/MathWizard-mathword-problem-dataset-with-grade-section} {MathWizard dataset}.

 }